Oliviero Carafa: Borgia rule

 After Innocent's death (July 1492), Carafa endeavoured again to be made pope but was excluded from the first ballots of the 1492 Conclave (August).
 Despite his quarrel with his master, he acted in favour of Naples, supporting Cardinal Giuliano della Rovere against Cardinal Rodrigo Borgia (whose Spanish descent seemed a threat to the Aragonese dynasty of Naples).
 After Borgia's election as Alexander VI, Oliviero's influence was not restrained (he replaced Borgia as dean of the Sacred College of Cardinals).

-Pope Alexander VI highly favored his judgment, as evidenced by one particular occasion:
+Pope Alexander VI highly favoured his judgment, as evidenced by one particular occasion:

 "After a Consistory on 22nd May, 1493, Alexander brought the session to an end, saying that he would sign no more Briefs that day.
 But [Carafa] was bold enough to go up to the Pope with the all-important Brief.
 Before Alexander could dismiss him, [Carafa], doubtless with the smile of one who knows his man and his good personal relations with him ([Carafa] was one of the best of the cardinals), slipped the Pope's ring from off his finger and then and there sealed the document.
 When the opposition deputation came to protest, Alexander said he had no intention of undoing what had been done.
 The scene suggests that Alexander was very willing to be led in such matters by a worthy and holy cardinal."

 In 1494, Oliviero resigned the see of Chieti in favour of his teenage nephew Giovanni Pietro Carafa, later Pope Paul IV.
 During Alexander VI's reign, Oliviero gradually gave up his intervention in the Neapolitan affairs and was not engaged in the bull with which the Pope deposed the Aragonese dynasty of Naples in 1501.